 Add to rice for green cilantro rice

-Flavor your rice using this cilantro sauce to make green rice that's not spicy.
+Flavor your green rice using this cilantro sauce to make green rice that's not spicy.

 If you'd like for it to be spicy, you can add hot sauce to the rice or chopped jalapeño pepper.

-Our Venezuelan friend and his mother taught us to make this recipe.
-In her cookbook it was labeled "Guasacaca Criolla sin Aguacate".
+Our Venezuelan friend Alfonso and his mother Masu taught us to make this recipe.
+In her cookbook this authentic recipe was labeled "Guasacaca Criolla sin Aguacate".
+Unfortunately, I don't have the name of the book.
+Here is the recipe, en Español:

 The version with avocado would be called "Guasacaca Criolla con Aguacate".

 Venezuelans don't typically eat a lot of spicy things.
-So, you'll notice there are no spicy peppers like jalapeño or serranos in this sauce.
+So, you'll notice there are no spicy peppers like jalapeño or serrano chiles in this sauce.
 If you like spice, you could certainly add some!

 💜 More recipes you'll love